ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 #### For NDBC to pull data for a dataset to the GTS:

 1. The dataset should be in ERDDAP
+1. The dataset should meet the Single Platform requirement described in the [Platform](#platform) section
 1. The dataset should have a global attribute called **`wmo_platform_code`**, with the WMO ID or NWS ID as the value (see **`wmo_platform_code`** in the [Platform](#platform) section for details on specific ID requirements)
 1. The dataset should have a global attribute called **`gts_ingest`** with a value of **`true`**
 1. Any variables the RA wants to push to NDBC should have an attribute called **`gts_ingest`** with value of **`true`**
 1. The variable should have a **`standard_name`** attribute with a value that's a valid CF Standard Name
-1. The variable should include an ancillary variable representing the QARTOD aggregate flag (see rules for this below)
+1. The variable should include an ancillary variable representing the QARTOD aggregate flag (see [rules](#requirements-for-the-qartod-aggregaterollup-flag) for this below)
 1. The variable should have a **`units`** attribute, with a value that's a valid unit (that is, the units are convertible to the CF canonical unit using the [**`udunits`**](https://www.unidata.ucar.edu/software/udunits/) library) <br><br>

 **Note:** it is not a requirement for a variable's QC flag ancillary variables to include a **`gts_ingest`** flag.